ahu-services/cs-image-tools/README.md

 | pngquant    | 120              | `PNGQUANT_TIMEOUT=60`           |

 If not set, the default values from `serviceclient-preferences-service-client.xml` will be used.

+## Java Runtime Selection

+The container keeps the Service-Client and Java runtime in sync automatically:

+- `2019.2` — `2022.1` use Corretto 11
+- `2022.2` — `2024.3` use Corretto 17
+- `2025.1` and newer use Corretto 21

+Only the major release component (first two numbers of `VERSION`, e.g. `2025.3`) is used to pick the JDK.

+When you pass `VERSION` during image build, the Dockerfile fetches and installs the matching Corretto release so the image is ready to run out of the box.
+If you skip pre-installation, the base image stays slim and the entrypoint fetches the appropriate Corretto version on container start using the same compatibility matrix.

 ## Customization